upb-uc4/api/hyperledger_matriculation_api.md

   - ```json
       {
         "type": "HLConflict",
-        "title": "There is already a MatriculationData for the given enrollment.id", "invalidParams": []
+        "title": "There is already a MatriculationData for the given enrollmentId", "invalidParams": []
       }
       ```